Bin-Huang/prray/README.md

 _Think of it as an async version of method `sort`_

-The sortAsync() method sorts the elements of a prray in place and returns a promise resolved with the sorted prray.
+The sortAsync() method sorts the elements of a prray in place and returns a promise (`PrrayPromise` exactly) resolved with the sorted prray.
 The provided function can be an async function that returns a promise resolved with a number.

 ```javascript
 const students = Prray.from([ /* ids */ ])